mpachapa/SpringBoot_Employee_CRUD_App/README.md

 update an existing entry's information, or delete them completely from the database.

 ## Heroku Deployment
 I deployed this application on Heroku so that you are able to interact with this full stack application.
+Heroku supports Java as well as database operations with their integrated services.
-You are able to see this application here().
+You are able to see this application deployed [here](https://spring-employee-management-mp.herokuapp.com/).